awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

 ## Detect Whether Encryption is Enabled for Amazon EBS Volumes Attached to Amazon EC2 Instances<a name="ebs-enable-encryption"></a>

-This guardrail detects whether the Amazon EBS volumes attached to an Amazon EC2 instance are encrypted\.
-This guardrail does not change the status of the account\.
-This is a detective guardrail with strongly recommended guidance\.
-By default, this guardrail isn't enabled on any OUs\.
+This control detects whether the Amazon EBS volumes attached to an Amazon EC2 instance are encrypted\.
+This control does not change the status of the account\.
+This is a detective control with strongly recommended guidance\.
+By default, this control isn't enabled on any OUs\.

-The artifact for this guardrail is the following AWS Config rule\.
+The artifact for this control is the following AWS Config rule\.

 ```
 AWSTemplateFormatVersion: 2010-09-09